 Bug Reporting Guide

-Learn how to write effective bug reports that get accepted and rewarded
+Writing reports that get accepted and paid

 Writing Effective Bug Reports